d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 \frac{d}{dx}(xax) = \frac{dx}{dx}ax + xa\frac{dx}{dx} = (a+a)x.
 $$

-Equivalently $\frac{d}{dx}(ax^2) = 2ax$.
-Again, we get a result that looks suspiciously like the single variable result but with a transpose tossed in.
+Equivalently $\frac{d}{dx}(ax^2) = 2ax = (a+a)x$.
+Again, we get a result that looks rather like the single variable result but with a transpose tossed in.

 At this point, the pattern should be looking rather suspicious, so let us try to figure out why.
-When we take matrix derivatives like this, let us first assume that the expression we get will be another matrix expression---by which I mean we can write it in terms of products and sums of matrices and their transposes.
+When we take matrix derivatives like this, let us first assume that the expression we get will be another matrix expression: an expression we can write it in terms of products and sums of matrices and their transposes.
 If such an expression exists, it will need to be true for all matrices.
-In particular, it will need to be true of $1 \times 1$ matrices, in which case the matrix product is just the of the numbers, the matrix sum is just the sum, and the transpose does nothing at all!
+In particular, it will need to be true of $1 \times 1$ matrices, in which case the matrix product is just the product of the numbers, the matrix sum is just the sum, and the transpose does nothing at all!
 In other words, whatever expression we get *must* match the single variable expression.
 This means that, with some practice, one can often guess matrix derivatives just by knowing what the associated single variable expression must look like!

 Let us try this out.
 Suppose that $\mathbf{X}$ is a $n \times m$ matrix, $\mathbf{U}$ is an $n \times r$ and $\mathbf{V}$ is an $r \times m$.
 Let us try to compute